ReSurfEMG/ReSurfEMG/README.md

 instructions below are for our newer versions above 3.0.0:
-(For older instructions with `venv` please see versions below 0.2.0, and adapt them if using Windows and/or a different Python version than Python.org Python e.g. you may need to use `.venv/Scripts/activate` in place of `.venv/bin/activate`.
+(For older instructions with `venv` please see versions below 0.2.0, and adapt them if using Windows and/or a different Python version than Python.org Python e.g. you may need to use `.venv\Scripts\activate.bat` in place of `.venv/bin/activate`.
 This will create a distributable package from the source code, then install it in the currently active environment.
 This will also install development tools we use